 The NHI has enough numbers at the current rates of allocation to assign to people until 2025.
 The Ministry is working with the sector to introduce a change to the NHI numbering format to extend the range of NHI numbers available.

-At the moment, NHI numbers involve a unique 7-character number in the format AAANNNC (3 alpha, 3 numeric and one numeric check digit), while the new format will take the form AAANNAX (3 alpha, 2 numeric, 1 alpha and one alpha check digit).
+At the moment, NHI numbers are a unique 7-character number in the format AAANNNC (3 alpha, 3 numeric and one numeric check digit).
+The new format will be AAANNAX (3 alpha, 2 numeric, 1 alpha and one alpha check digit).

-The new format will roll out once the current allocation of numbers has been exhausted.
+The first new format NHI number will be issued once the current allocation of numbers has been exhausted.

 What this means for the health and disability sector